 India is a diverse country, rich in culture and traditions.
-The hospitality industry here is renowned the world over, especially with the ideal of ‘athithi devo bhava’ – the guest is like god – at its heart.
-Here are the finest luxury hotels in India where you’ll receive nothing but the best service.
+The hospitality industry here is renowned all over the world, and has the ideal of athithi devo bhava – the guest is like god – at its heart.
+Looking for the very best places to stay for a special occasion?
+Here are the finest luxury hotels and best places to stay in India, where you’ll receive nothing but the best service.

 Looking for a haven from the hot Rajasthan sun?
 Amanbagh, near the Aravalli mountain range, offers a refuge of pavilions and suites with Mughal design aesthetics, vaulted ceilings and secluded patios and verandas – all surrounded by swaying palm and fruit trees.
 Treat your body to Ayurveda-based spa wraps, scrubs and yoga before a walk through the garden, once a favourite haunt of the local Maharaja.